dualav/XGPS-SDK-Android/README.md

 |abstract void |	getLogDetailComplete(ArrayList<LogBulkData> logBulkList) | Called when get detail log download complete. |
 |abstract void |	throwException(Exception e) | Called when occur exception. |

+### Mock Location

+In order to replace internal GPS location to external XGPS device, you can use XGPSManager.setMockEnable method.
+But in above Android 6.0, you should change the mock provider permissions in developer option.
+Please go to the developer option > Select mock location app > select your app as provider.

-Please reference the xgpsSample project to see detail.
+* Please reference the xgpsSample project to see detail.

 ## Product
 ![](http://gps.dualav.com/wp-content/uploads/xgps150_HeaderImage.jpg) ![](http://gps.dualav.com/wp-content/uploads/xgps160_HeaderImage.jpg)